 Ms. Gray presented Amendment #4 to the 2021-2022 Unified Planning Work Program (UPWP).
-She stated that the amendment includes the following two changes: the inclusion of the Metro-wide Housing Needs Analysis in the work program along with the reallocation of staff hours from other categories to the Metro-wide Housing Needs Analysis and the inclusion of more details about this project in the work program, and the purchase of a license for StreetLight software, which is used across the metropolitan area for transportation planning, traffic studies, and traffic impact studies.
-Ms. Gray went through the budgetary impacts of the two changes, and showed the local match that would be required of each jurisdiction to complete the purchase of the StreetLight subscription.
+The amendment includes the following two changes: the reallocation of 190 staff hours from other categories to the Metro-wide Housing Needs Analysis, and the purchase of a license for StreetLight software, which is used across the metropolitan area for transportation planning, traffic studies, and traffic impact studies.